 Note: Out of the following experiments, 12 experiments must be done by the students in the semester.
+(12 hrs. per week)

-Semester Code of The Course Title of The Course/Paper NHEQF Level Credits II DSCP HPHY 211 Physics Practical Lab (II) 5 6 Level of Course Type of The Course Delivery Type of The Co Introductory Core Practical, One Hundred Practicals including diagnassessment during practical ostic and Prerequisites Physics and Mathematics courses of Central Board of Secondary Education or equivalent.
-Objectives of The Course : To provide hands-on experience in conducting experiments related to electricity and magnetism.
+Semester Code of The Course Title of The Course/Paper NHEQF Level Credits П DSCP HPHY 211 Physics Practical Lab (II) 5 6 Level of Course Type of The Course Delivery Type of The Course Introductory Core Practical, One Hundred Practicals including diagn assessment during practical nostic and Prerequisites Physics and Mathemat or equivalent.
+Physics and Mathematics courses of Central Board of Secondary Education Objectives of The Course : To provide hands-on experience in conducting experiments related to electricity and magnetism.
 To develop practical skills in using various electrical components and instruments.
 To reinforce theoretical concepts learned in the corresponding lecture course through practical applications.
-To enhance problem-solving and analytical skills by analysing experimental data and interpreting results.
-To promote scientific inquiry, critical thinking, and the ability to design and execute experiments.
-To foster teamwork and collaboration in conducting experiments and analysing results.
-To develop skills in accurately measuring and recording experimental data.
+To enhance problem-solving and analytical skills by analysing

-DSCP HPHY 211: Physics Practical Lab (II)
+DSCP HPHY 211 : Physics Practical Lab (II)

 The inclusion of new experiments should be intimated and approved by the Convenor, Board of Studies before the start of the academic session.
-It is binding to have an experimental set-up of at least ten experiments listed below.
+It is binding to have an experimental setup of at least ten experiments listed below.
 In case the number of experiments performed by the student is less than eight, his marks shall be scaled down in the final examination on a pro-rata basis.
 Laboratory examination paper will be set by the external examiner out of eight or more experiments available at the center.